robson-koji/b3_ir_calc/README.md

 # b3_ir_calc
-Calculte income tax for B3(BM&FBOVESPA) stock operations.
+Calculte income tax for B3(BM&FBOVESPA) stocks and options operations.

+For options, it calculates only buy and sell operations.
+It doesn't calculates income tax for options that were exercised.

 To be a Python module for application.
 Still a standalone script.